connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 If you made it to the end of Step 3 with everything working, you're in great shape.
 You can safely call it a day and have a working set-up for many JS files to come.
 If you want to tailor your environment a bit more, this step will walk you through common additional settings.
 You can enable some or all of these to personalize your environment and/or enforce stricter style adherence than the simple config detailed above.
 If you're interested, you can view my complete ESLint config file [here](../Dotfiles/.eslintrc.json).

 ### Reference Docs
-If you want explore the settings on your own, the following links are a good place to start.
+If you want to explore the settings on your own, the following links are good places to start.
 For the packages, don't be afraid to dig around into the source code!
 It's a great way to understand more about how things function and interconnect under-the-hood.
 - [Configuring ESLint](https://eslint.org/docs/user-guide/configuring)
 - [Prettier Docs](https://prettier.io/docs/en/index.html)
 - [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb)